Not Accepting Guests

 Sometimes little things can turn into great big fucking things.

-I also left my family & friends, sold all my stuff, quit my apartment and came to New Zealand with the working holiday visa and no plans ahead...
+I also left my family and friends, sold all my stuff, quit my apartment and came to New Zealand with the working holiday visa and no plans ahead...
 I was scared as hell before going into the plane, and then all the fear went away when I first landed in Japan and then New Zealand.
 The year I spent abroad taught me even more than I could have ever imagined.

 Teach, Learn, Share